ocaml/platform-blog/opam-2-2-0-beta2.md

   (as returned by `getconf DARWIN_USER_TEMP_DIR`) as writable when TMPDIR is not defined on macOS
-* Add warning 69: Warn for new syntax when package name in variable in string interpolation contains several '+'
+* Add warning 69: Warn for new syntax when package name in variable in string interpolation contains several '+' (this is related to the "hijack" item above)
-* Check for gpatch instead of patch on NetBSD and DragonFlyBSD
-* Add support for Wolfi OS, treat it like Apline family as it uses apk too
+* Add support for Wolfi OS, treat it like Alpine family as it also uses apk
-* Upgrade the vendored dune package to 3.14.2 to allow to compile opam when the environment contains unicode characters on Windows
+* Upgrade the vendored dune package to 3.14.2 to allow to compile opam when the environment contains unicode characters on Windows (in particular, this means opam now works if your username contains accented characters)
 * Upgrade other vendored packages
   (cmdliner 1.2.0, re 1.11.0, ocamlgraph 2.1.0, opam-file-format 2.1.6)